-Unfortunately, the majority of us have an imbalance of Omega-3 fatty acids to our Omega-6 fatty acids.
+Unfortunately, the majority of us have an imbalance of omega-3 fatty acids to our omega-6 fatty acids.
 This imbalance can lead to a variety of serious problems.
-One way to reduce that imbalance is to reduce your intake of high Omega-6 oils, such as canola, safflower, and corn.
-Also avoid processed foods, as they generally contain a lot of Omega-6 rich oils.
-Being what I consider a traditional foodie, I recommend more traditional fats and oils such as coconut oil, extra virgin olive oil, duck fat for cooking with, and butter.
+One way to reduce that imbalance is to reduce your intake of high omega-6 oils, such as canola, safflower, and corn.
+Also avoid processed foods, as they generally contain a lot of omega-6 rich oils.
+Being what I consider a traditional foodie, I recommend more traditional fats and oils such as coconut oil, extra virgin olive oil, duck fat for cooking, and butter.

 4. Add healthy seafood to your diet

 Don't just take out food from your diet, but add healthy food into your diet.
-Use the Monterey Bay Aquarium Super Green list for some ideas of nutritious, safe fish to eat.
 If seafood isn't your favorite food, try my Seafood Fried Rice recipe.
 It's a lovely way to get in some salmon.

 6. Add more produce to your diet

 Health experts squabble about how many fruits and vegetables are necessary for good health.
 All I know is that when I eat plenty of produce, I feel much better.
-Plenty of produce coupled with protein has dramatically helped my energy.
-I feel that dark greens, like arugula, romaine, and watercress especially helpful.
+Lots of produce coupled with protein has dramatically helped my energy.
+I feel that dark greens, like arugula, romaine and watercress are especially helpful.
 Make yourself a large salad for lunch (with protein and a homemade dressing) and serve one or two vegetables at dinner.

 7. Add cultured foods into your diet